Admissions Guidelines (COVID-19)

 - Bring your online reservation confirmation with you (either printed or on a smartphone) to show at the Admissions Office.

-- Everyone 3 years or older must wear a mask covering their nose and mouth at all times while on Museum property.
+- Everyone 3 years or older must wear a face mask with at least 2 layers of material that covers both their nose and mouth at all times while on Museum property.

-- If you do not have a mask, you will not be able to enter the Museum, even if you have a reservation.
+- If you do not have a mask, you will either need to purchase a mask at the Museum Store or reschedule your reservation for when you can return with a compliant mask.

 - If you remove your mask, staff will ask you to put it back on.
 If you refuse to wear a mask properly, you will be asked to leave.